 2) Significant Animal Life can be found in the forest, but is unlikely to be seen on a nature trail randomly.
 This does not, however, mean you cannot post educational signage about what is potentially present in the forest, i.e. forest birds, amphibians on the forest floor, owls, wetland reptiles, mammals of the woods, night animals, bats, beaver, etc.

-3) Animal Signs: Bear scratches, deer antler rubbings, deer antlers shed, porcupine chewings, deer dropping, beaver gnawing, all can be pointed out by temporary signage each year (as these signs can fade quickly).
+3) Animal Signs: Bear scratches, deer antler rubbings, deer antlers shed, porcupine chewings, deer dropping, beaver gnawing, and animal tracks all can be pointed out by temporary signage each year (as these signs can fade quickly).

 4) Forest Processes quietly occurring can be explained and illustrated.
 Like animal life these may not be “seen” but are occurring all around.
 Having them illustrated and explained greatly enhances nature trail users understanding of the ecosystem in motion.
 Plus bringing in key scientific concepts that are at work in one of your nature trail ecosystems is a great way to make the trail attractive to school trips, i.e. nurse logs, forest decomposition, the food web, life cycles, forest succession, erosion, the water cycle, lichens pioneering rocks, etc.